mythmakerseven/unitedfruitcompany/CONTRIBUTING_NONCODE.md

 ## Featured images

 The site makes heavy used of Wordpress's "Featured Image" system.

-### Categories that require a featured image

-* Timeline posts **must** have a featured image, which shows up on the website's timeline page.
-* Anything that's posted in the form of an image, like a photo or a document, should have the image set to featured image.
-Look at some document posts to see how they're set up.

-### Categories that don't require a featured image

-The biographical portraits in the bio pages are actually featured images.
-This is how featured images are handled for any type of text-based post.
-They're optional, but the posts look nicer with one.
+This is different from an image included in the post.
+It's under the Post header in the post setting menu, but by the time you're reading this Wordpress has probably redesigned their menu a dozen times.
+If you Google "wordpress featured image" you'll find up-to-date instructions on where the option is.

 ## Conclusion